zilogic-systems/calc-llm/README.md

     - User notifications
     - Recovery from errors

-## Contributing
+## Testing Resources

-Feel free to fork the repository and submit pull requests for:
+For UI automation testing purposes, refer to [resource-id.md](resource-id.md) which contains:

-- Additional test cases
+- Complete list of all resource IDs
-- Bug fixes (that aren't part of the intentional bug list)
+- Layout hierarchy
-- UI improvements
+- Content descriptions
-- Documentation updates
+- Testing examples for Appium

 ## License